-Industrial Pharmacy option: A minimum of 30 semester hours of course work and a minimum of 6 credit hours of thesis work is required for the degree.
+Industrial Pharmacy option: A minimum of 27 credit hours of course work and a minimum of 6 credit hours of thesis work for a total of 33 required minimum credit hours for the degree.

 Undergraduate courses required:

 Courses will be evaluated for students with a B.S. in pharmacy, Pharm.D. or B.S.P.S. degree.